muller2002/marlena.app/content/english/post/2023-04-05-offener_brief_upb.md

 tags: [
     "Uni Paderborn", "trans", "selbstbestimmung", "Namensänderung", ]
+summary: "open letter to the Senate of the University of Paderborn regarding the situation of Trans people at the University of Paderborn"
 ---

 > Please note that this is a translation of the original German post found [here](https://marlena.app/de/post/2023-04-05-offener_brief_upb).
 If you speak German, consider reading the German version